 Why Waste Bags?

 Thanks to the product’s polymers and enzymes, your waste instantly turns into a gel.
 As long as you seal the bag properly, the contents of the bag will not spill or leak out.
-The polymers and enzymes also have anti-odor properties; you won’t think about what’s inside your wag bag once it’s been cinched and sealed.
-Wag bags are also puncture-resistant and durable enough to roll up and store away after use.
+The polymers and enzymes also have anti-odor properties; you won’t think about what’s inside your Waste Bag once it’s been cinched and sealed.
+Waste Bags are also puncture-resistant and durable enough to roll up and store away after use.

-Whether you’re hiking, camping, fishing, or kayaking in our national parks, Restop wag bags will save the day when you feel the need to relieve yourself.
+Whether you’re hiking, camping, fishing, or kayaking in our national parks, Restop Waste Bags will save the day when you feel the need to relieve yourself.
 They can be disposed of in any trash receptacle, causing no harm to the natural environment!